- Cancer Information

 Grief is experienced in your body too.
-The shock of the loss, even if you were expecting it, can trigger the release of adrenaline and other chemicals that can make you feel anxious or make it hard to switch off anxiety.
+The shock of the loss, even if you were expecting it, can trigger the release of adrenaline and other chemicals in your body.
+This can make you feel anxious or make it hard to switch off anxiety.
 Other physical responses to grief include headaches, nausea, unexplained aches and pains, and a tight feeling in the chest and stomach.
 Grief can also affect your immune system and you may be more likely to catch infections.

 Physical reactions caused by the emotional strain of grief can, in turn, affect your ability to manage your emotions and think clearly.
 It is a good idea to talk to your doctor about any physical issues that are worrying you or making it harder to cope.

-- Exhaustion – Don’t be surprised if you have no energy and feel constantly tired.
+Don’t be surprised if you have no energy and feel constantly tired.
 Adjusting to any major change is exhausting, and too little or too much sleep can make you feel even more tired.

-- Try to maintain regular sleeping hours, going to bed and getting up at set times.
+- Try to maintain regular sleeping hours by going to bed and getting up at set times.

 - Don’t panic if it is hard to sleep.
 Get out of bed and do something relaxing, such as reading a book, listening to music or a podcast, or having a bath, and then try going to bed again.
 Practise slow, deep breathing while in bed – this will slow down the mind and allow the body to relax.

-- You may find you are eating unhealthy foods or large amounts for comfort.
+- You may find you are eating unhealthy foods or eating large amounts for comfort.
 A poor diet can affect your mood, so explore other ways to help yourself feel better, such as getting fresh air and exercise in a park, listening to music, or having a bath or massage.

 - Try meditation or relaxation to help with the anxiety.
 There are many recordings, videos and smartphone apps to guide you through different exercises.
 Listen to Cancer Council’s online relaxation and meditation recordings or call 13 11 20 to request copies.